ankane/secure_rails/README.md

 - Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication

+- Notify users of email address and password changes

 - Rate limit login attempts with [Rack Attack](https://github.com/kickstarter/rack-attack)

 - Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit)

-- Notify users of password changes and attempts to change email addresses

 - Ask search engines not to index pages with secret tokens in the URL